Community Safety and Well-being Plan

 Domestic Violence, Sexual Violence and Intimate Partner Violence Action Team

-Red Cards (Re-launched in 2024)
+Red Cards (re-launched in 2024)

 The Domestic Violence, Sexual Violence, and Intimate Partner Violence Action Team has devoted time to updating the Red Card, which is a resource that helps connect victims of violence with available services.
 These cards were printed and began distribution in July 2024.
 The cards will be given to victims of violence in the community by local organizations and the Prince Edward County OPP.